-▪️“Hope Tree” - Mural /banner for the #ArtHappensHere Public Art Project by the Arts & Humanities Council of Montgomery County.
-Currently installed at Woodside Urban Park in Downtown Silver Spring, MD.
+▪️“Hope Tree” - Mural banner for the #ArtHappensHere Public Art Project by the Arts & Humanities Council of Montgomery County.
+Installed at Woodside Urban Park in Downtown Silver Spring, MD for one year.

 ▪️“Celebration” - Painted sculpture for Art in Bloom Public Art installation by the National Cherry Blossom Festival 2021 in Washington, DC.
-Her sculpture is currently located at 4th St & Butternut St in the Takoma, DC neighborhood.
-Purchased by the Children's National Hospital, Washington, DC for tis permanent collection.
+Her sculpture was temporarily located at 4th St & Butternut St in the Takoma, DC neighborhood.
+Then purchased by the Children's National Hospital, Washington, DC for its permanent collection.

 ▪️“Roots/Raíces” -50 ft Mural for Wheaton Gateway LLC Art Project (Wilco, Duffie Co. and Montgomery County Housing) currently on the intersection between University Blvd and Veirs Mill Rd in Wheaton, MD.